nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

-We can use interfaces with classes
+We can use interfaces ( several if needed ) with classes.

 ```Haxe
 function main() {
   var test: CanTrace = new Test( "Haxe is Great!" );